 I don’t like to make assumptions but I think I can safely say it had something to do with the East Coast Fin Fishery, which is the shark fishery inside the Great Barrier Reef, and that became my focus for a really long time.
 It’s the first fishery I campaigned against, and that’s where it all kicked off really.

-And how did it “kick off”?
+And how did it “kick-off”?

 Well, it began with my underwater camera.
 I was just going to get out there, make shark documentaries and change the world.
 I thought it was going to be easy and that people would care about what I had to say and I could change government policies.
-I was just so hopeful, until the world crushed my spirit into a million pieces.
+I was just so hopeful until the world crushed my spirit into a million pieces.

-I made my first DVD when I was 14, sent it Peter Garrett with a letter saying, please don’t renew the shark fishery, thinking that would work, but it didn’t.
+I made my first DVD when I was 14, sent it to Peter Garrett with a letter saying, please don’t renew the shark fishery, thinking that would work, but it didn’t.
 I didn’t even get a response and the fishery was renewed for another four years.